TM Investors Have Opportunity To Lead Toyota Motor Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Aug.
-14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Toyota Motor Corporation ("Toyota" or the "Company") (NYSE: TM ).
+20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Toyota Motor Corporation ("Toyota" or the "Company") (NYSE: TM ).

 Class Period: June 23, 2022 – June 2, 2024